 Saving your money is very important if you aim to be financially responsible.
 Sometimes life can take an unexpected turn and having money aside for a rainy day is a smart move to make.
 This can help to ensure that your payments are made on time, despite what life throws at you.

-Fees for a first-time buyer mortgage
+How much does a first-time buyer mortgage cost?

 Some lenders will have mortgage fees in addition to the actual mortgage itself.
 This could be in the form of an arrangement fee or a booking fee.
 Other lenders may charge for additional services such as the mortgage survey.
 Some mortgage brokers will also charge a fee for their service.

 When buying a property, it’s not just a mortgage you’ll need.
 Anyone purchasing a property will always need a solicitor or conveyancer to handle the transfer of the deeds from the vendor (property seller) to the buyer, along with carrying out due diligence on your purchase.

 Midterm mortgage fees

-First-time buyers no longer need to pay stamp duty on property prices up to £300,000 but will need to pay the standard 5% on anything over £300,000.
+First-time buyers no longer need to pay stamp duty on property prices up to £425,000 but will need to pay the standard 5% on anything over £425,000.

-As an example, if the property is worth £400,000, first-time buyers will be exempt from the first £300,000 but will need to pay 5% on the remaining £100,000.
-This would equate to £5000 stamp duty.
+As an example, if the property is worth £500,000, first-time buyers will be exempt from the first £425,000 but will need to pay 5% on the remaining £75,000.
+This would equate to £3750 stamp duty.

 Then of course there are other insurances such as life cover, critical illness cover, income protection and sickness & accident cover.
 Insurances such as these are highly recommended as life can be unexpected at times and can really help you should you face difficult times.